National Advisory Board

 Nishani Frazier, PhD — Associate Professor of American Studies and History at University of Kansas and co-editor of Freedom on My Mind: The Columbia Documentary History of the African American Experience.

 Dagmar Herzog, PhD — Distinguished Professor of History at City University of New York’s Graduate Center and author of Cold War Freud: Psychoanalysis in an Age of Catastrophe.

 Nadine Hubbs, PhD — Professor of Women’s Studies and Music at the University of Michigan; Director of the Lesbian-Gay-Queer Research Initiative (LGQRI) at Michigan’s Institute for Research on Women and Gender; and author of The Queer Composition of America’s Sound.

-Regina Kunzel, PhD — Doris Stevens Chair and Professor of History and Gender and Sexuality Studies at Princeton University and author of Criminal Intimacy: Prison and the Uneven History of Modern American Sexuality.
+Regina Kunzel, PhD — Larned Professor of History and Women’s, Gender, and Sexuality Studies at Yale University and author of Criminal Intimacy: Prison and the Uneven History of Modern American Sexuality.

 Eric Marcus — Author and co-author of a dozen books, including Making Gay History: The Half-Century Fight for Lesbian and Gay Equal Rights, and founder and host of the Making Gay History podcast.